 Organic Cotton is not grown from genetically modified (GM) seeds and no pesticides or fertilizers are used during the growing cycle.

 The two largest producers of conventional cotton are China and India where the cotton industry likely accounts for 50% of the countries pesticide use.
-Accidental pesticide poisoning is common among farmers and their families.
+A large amount of cotton is still hand picked and accidental pesticide poisoning is common among farmers and their families.
+The World Health Organisation estimates that up to 20,000 people die 'each year' due to pesticide poisoning.
 Pesticides are expensive and farmers often have to borrow money in order to afford them.
 The only people available to lend this kind of money are often ‘loan sharks’ whose conditions include exceptionally high repayments.
 If there are any issues with the crop, the farmer may be left with such insurmountable debt that they take their own lives.
 Since 1995, 270,000 cotton farmers in India have committed suicide.

 The use of GM seeds is seen as predominantly responsible for this epidemic.
 If you were a farmer and you were told that buying a GM seed would result in your crop making more money, you'd be happy right?
 Well, so they were.